pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

     }
 }

-`ServiceProvider.Dispose` disposes all objects owned by service provider.
+The `ServiceProvider.Dispose` method disposes all objects owned by service provider and has reentrancy check in case a service injecting `IServiceProvider` would decide to dispose it causing an infinite recursion.

 [Commit on Github](https://github.com/pakrym/di200loc/commit/3da8c1387be92c303b9195f46442dd47ea7090d2)